-On the Midterm Exam, there will be a choice of questions to answer.
-There will be NO choice on the final exam.
+In the Midterm Exam.
+And Part 1 of the Final Exam, there will be a choice of questions offered for you to answer.

 LATE EXAMS: I will NOT accept a late mid-term exam.
 If the mid-term is not delivered on time in the classroom on the required date, it will be recorded as a zero and calculated as such in the overall average score to determine a final grade.
 As the Mid-term and the final are distributed well in advance of the due date, there is neither excuse nor reason to not submit them when they are due!